novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-123.md

 "By the way, do you really get off work at this time?"

-"Executives don't have such a thing."
+"Executives don't have such thing as clock out time."

 "Wow, that's nice."

-"I'm just saying.
+"I'm just kidding.
 You actually believe that?
 In reality, we also have fixed work hours these days.
 Although it's a hotel and needs a slightly different approach, I go to work at nine and leave at five.
 Many people wait for me to leave so they can leave without feeling awkward."

 "I see."